Joeccp/SBA/report/Problem_Analysis.md

 ### Inplementation analysis

-In teerms of software engineering, the software needs:
+In terms of software engineering, the software needs:
 - A login system, using a local `toml` file.
 Passwords should be hashed.
 - A `House` class, which represents a cinema house, and has the following attributes and methods:
   - `n_row`, `n_column`, `n_seat`, `house_number`: `int`, represenging number of rows and columns, number of seats, and the house number respectivly.